1Mohitpl/1Mohitpl/README.md

-- 👋 Hi, I’m am Mohit Kumar Paul (@1Mohitpl), Completed My Engineering in Electronics and communications engineering
+- 👋 Hi, I’m Mohit Kumar Paul (@1Mohitpl), Completed My Engineering in Electronics and communications engineering
 - 👀 I’m interested in Computer science and Engineering
 - 🌱 I’m currently learning ...
 MERN stack and also have knolwdge about C++, SQL, HTML, CSS and Practicing DSA
 - 💞️ I’m looking for SDE role....